coq/coq/doc/sphinx/practical-tools/coqide.rst

 files named `#f#` for each opened file `f`.
 You may also activate the *revert* feature: in case a opened file is modified on the disk by a third party, |CoqIDE| may read it again for you.
-Note that in the case you edited that same file, you will be prompt to choose to either discard your changes or not.
+Note that in the case you edited that same file, you will be prompted to choose to either discard your changes or not.
 The File charset encoding choice is described below in :ref:`character-encoding-saved-files`.